 "A well-researched and gripping look at Britain's greatest airship disaster from a new perspective: through the eyes of a man who built, flew, and died with the ship."
 Dan Grossman, Airship Historian author of airships.net and coauthor of Zeppelin Hindenburg: An Illustrated History of LZ-129

-Sign up to receive a message when the book is published and its companion video is released.
+Sign up to receive a message when the audio version and paperback edition of the book is available and when its companion video is released.

 Fatal Flight: The True Story of Britain's Last Great Airship

 304 pages | 6 x 9 | 7 illustrations | Index & Notes

 Hardcover | ISBN 978-1-945441-01-1 | forthcoming June 2017

 eBook | ISBN 978-1-945441-02-8 | forthcoming June 2017

 Audience 01 — General Trade